AVaseem/DataImputation/README.md

 # procedure:
 # step 1 : Use MICE and KNN to impute the Merged dataset at different levels of missingness.
-Use file 1- 10,20,30% removed data imputed with KNN.
+file 1- 10,20,30% removed data imputed with KNN.
 This code first removes 10%, 20%, and 30% of known variables, saves the modified files and then imputes with KNN, with k=5.

-use file 2 -10,20,30% removed data imputed with MICE.
+file 2 -10,20,30% removed data imputed with MICE.
 This code first removes 10%, 20%, and 30% of known variables, saves the modified files and then imputes with MICE in R studio.

 file 3 - Mean mode imputation(control).
 This code first removes 10% of known variables, saves the modified file and then imputes with Mean/Mode.
 It was used as a control